 The Optimizer inhabits the same niche as the Arcteryx Alpha FL.
 Both jackets are lightweight and packable and forego a few features to keep the ounces down.
 The Alpha FL is lighter and stuffs into a very small stuff sack, but lacks hand pockets and pit zips.
 The Optimizer weighs only an ounce more but has handwarmer pockets, and exterior and interior chest pockets.

 The Optimizer didn't score as well as the Arcteryx Beta AR, though keep in mind that our scores are relative.
 This jacket will keep you dry as it claims thanks to its waterproof membrane, it just lacks a durable water repellent treatment.
 These are by no means deal breakers, but they do boost the scores for weather protection for some of the other models.
 Without a DWR treatment, the Optimizer "wets out" more quickly than treated models.

 That doesn't mean its leaks.
 It means that in torrential precip, the outer fabric can get soaked, making the jacket less breathable, since moisture can't diffuse out through the membrane when the face fabrics are wet.

 The Optimizer is super light, while still featuring a smattering of useful pockets and a fit that allows for comfortable layering.
 The men's size medium we tested weighs 12.3 oz, making it a solid four ounces less than most of the jackets in this category.
 Only the Arcteryx Alpha FL can compete with the Optimizer in terms of weight savings.

-The Optimizer's supple 20 denier fabrics fold and pack away better than the TNF Summit L5 and the REI Co-op Stormbolt GTX.
+The Optimizer's supple 20 denier fabrics fold and pack away better than the REI Co-op Stormbolt GTX.
 Since it's so breathable, you might not need to take this jacket off as often as heavier models, but if you do, it will also take up less room in your pack.

 Mobility and Fit